zachross015/music-research/journal_by_week/2025/08_August/week_32.md

 Part of it all tied to Jess too, making the decision somewhat to spite her.
 Embarrassment partially comes from this being impressive to no one but Jess (in my head) so there's a lot tying this down since it seems pointless to throw points into something I'm insecure about and "uncommitted" to, saying that because part of me is looking for someone to take care of me so I can give up.
 In other words, I'm specifically growing this for her in a lot of ways, even if that's not the primary drive.

 What does a rock version of the jazz 1-take concerts look like?
-That's what I want to do.
+That's what I want to do. #ideas #business

 I just want to be proud to be a drummer.
 To love it.
 To wake up everyday and feel like what I'm doing helps people, even though right now it very scarcely does.